← Back to trust

 10.3.
 Analytical engagement

-11. Traced SN1 Packet
+11. SN1 Packet Reconstruction

 11.1.
-Closure against archive-side state
+Closure against preserved state

-The first ten answer-task rows in the SN1 slice close against archive-side Weights and historical NeuronInfoLite state across all 500 queried miner observations.
+The first ten answer-task rows in the SN1 slice close against preserved Weights and historical NeuronInfoLite state across all 500 queried miner observations.
 The paired save-state rows preserve the validator’s moving_averaged_scores vector over the metagraph rather than only the reward outputs.
 Within that bounded window, rewarded queried miners sit far above zero-reward queried miners on the saved score surface in every row that pays positive rewards.
 The early snapshot transitions reconstruct from the prior snapshot plus the intervening task reward rows under the validator’s own EMA rule.

 11.2.
 Task-family divergence

 Across the recovered OpenValidators runs, the followup family moves the saved score state at least as much as, and usually more than, the answer family.
 The form of reward anticipation changes with reward density: the sparse regime is thin-support and ranking-sensitive; the dense regime is broad-support and inclusion-sensitive.
 Both traced netuid = 1 runs use the same three-component reward base, with 0.3 DPO, 0.3 reciprocate, and 0.4 RLHF.
-The traced workflow cannot be described through the audited repo default alone.
+The traced workflow cannot be described through the template-repository default alone.
 The normalized component reward surfaces already split in the same sparse-versus-dense direction across augment, followup, and answer families alike.

 11.3.
 Late-step narrowing mechanism